Big Brother and the Holding Company: Split with Joplin

 At the end of the summer of 1968, just after the release of Cheap Thrills, Joplin announced that she was leaving Big Brother in the fall of that year.
 The official reason given was her desire to go solo and form a soul music band.
 Andrew also planned to leave the band to join Joplin in her new project.
 Joplin played with Big Brother on a nationwide tour throughout October and November 1968.
 It included an October 20 concert at a roller rink in Alexandria, Virginia.
 Their final concert was in San Francisco on December 1, 1968.
 It was a benefit for the production company known as the Family Dog whose members included Chet Helms, the band's manager from two years earlier.
 Three weeks after this benefit concert, Joplin and Andrew played in Memphis for the first time with her new band, later called Kozmic Blues Band.

+In 1970, during Joplin’s concert tour with a back-up band, she told Rolling Stone magazine journalist David Dalton and others that four years earlier, Travis Rivers had seduced her and slept with her so she would feel obligated to join Big Brother, and the story was false, according to many Joplin biographers including Myra Friedman.

+Joplin’s friends had admired for years the honesty she displayed in conversations with them, and in 1970 they became dismayed when they noticed that she was starting to make up stories about herself to enhance a public image as a sex symbol who was constantly searching for a man to love her.